Sacroiliac Joint Pain (cont.)

 What is the treatment for sacroiliac joint dysfunction?

 As stated above, injections into the SI joint can provide both diagnosis and treatment.
 The duration of pain relief from injection can last from one day to much more long term.
-The injections can be repeated each month for a total of three each year.
+The injections can be repeated each month up to three each year.
 Oral anti-inflammatory medications (NSAIDs, ibuprofen [Motrin], naproxen [Naprosyn]) are often effective in pain relief as well.
 These can be taken long term if the patient does not have any other medical problems that prevent them from taking these medications.
 Oral steroids (prednisone) are provided for short periods of time in some cases, as well to treat the inflammation.